FeepingCreature/OculusOVR_PosRotWrapper/README.md

 OculusOVR_PosRotWrapper
 =======================

-Wraps the OVR SDK enough to get position and rotation data out
+Wraps the OVR SDK enough to get position and rotation data out.
+Licensed as Public Domain.